vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 * `GroupChangeRepository` - Holds changes to groups and membership
 * `BatchChangeRepository` - VinylDNS allows users to submit multiple record changes _across_ DNS zones at the same time within a `Batch`
 The `BatchChangeRepository` holds the batch itself and all individual changes that executed in the batch.
-* `UserChangeRepository` - Holds changes to users
+* `UserChangeRepository` - Holds changes to users.
+Currently only used in the portal.

-**Note: The UserChangeRepository is currently only used in the portal, and lives outside of the API.
-This will be moved alongside the other repositories in the near future.**

 ## Database Types
 ### AWS DynamoDB